ia-toki/apio-2020-web/results.md

 key: results
 ---

-The official results will be announced on the [closing ceremony](/closing.html) and will be updated here afterwards.
+The official results was announced on the [closing ceremony](/closing.html).

 <form>
   <label for="filter">Filter By Country: </label>